Interdisciplinary Health Education Learning Program (IHELP)

 Additional Program Information

-Mercy College Programs of Mental Health Counseling, Marriage and Family Counseling, School Counseling, and Occupational Therapy are announcing an opportunity for students interested in working in the area of behavioral health with children, adolescents, and transitional youth in economically disadvantaged and underserved communities after graduation.
+Mercy University Programs of Mental Health Counseling, Marriage and Family Counseling, School Counseling, and Occupational Therapy are announcing an opportunity for students interested in working in the area of behavioral health with children, adolescents, and transitional youth in economically disadvantaged and underserved communities after graduation.

 The Interdisciplinary Health Education Learning Program (IHELP) was made possible by a grant funded by the Health Resources and Service Administration and will provide up to a $10,000 stipend for the academic year to eligible students during their clinical placements.
 As part of the program, students will need to commit to 5-10 hours per week of additional education including activities such as webinars and interprofessional events.
 In addition, students’ site supervisor will also review training.